Out of Many Scattered Things: Lady Stardust

 “Serge,” Lightcap calls into the knot of people between them.
 “Serge!”

-Lightcap wakes in sunlight on a Sunday morning, surrounded by sunflowers, her parents in the room.
-Pentecost comes every night, Tendo brings her tea, and Jasper lurks in corners.
+During her recovery, Pentecost visits every night, Tendo brings her tea, and Jasper lurks in corners.
 Five days pass in a blur of medical exams, data analysis, and conversation after conversation—with Stacker and Jasper and Tendo, with Serge while they’re both still in medical, undressed and monitored, electrodes on their heads.

 “They had to drill a hole in your skull,” is the first thing Serge says to her.
 “Another hole.
 A second one.”